SwarmOnline/Ext.ux.TouchCalendar/README.md

 - @megous for his [sencha-touch-ux-datepicker](https://github.com/megous/sencha-touch-ux-datepicker) extension which this extension originally grew from.

 - [Cian Clarke](https://github.com/cianclarke) for his contributions to the Sencha Touch 2 upgrade - great work!

+## Licence

+This software has been released under [GNU LGPL v3](http://opensource.org/licenses/LGPL-3.0)